Themaister/pyrofling/README.md

 Currently, the server just encodes one of the clients' images by scaling it to the encode resolution.
 In theory, it would be possible to add various overlays (ala OBS) should the need arise.

+### Security

+There is none at this time.
+Use at your own risk and do not transmit anything sensitive.
+Use at your own risk.

 ## License